Petya Petrova - Fotolia

 Cloud data storage, especially cloud backup for on-premises systems, can put primary and backup data in different locations.
 Remote synchronous replication dictates that read-and-write operations occur in time with the primary and backup data storage locations.

-Another challenge is the need to correlate multiple data streams that encompass both synchronous and asynchronous collection methods.
-This issue is especially present in data mining and streaming analytics.
+Asynchronous replication, while faster, introduces lag between copies, which can affect data accuracy during recovery or analytics.
+Another challenge is the need to correlate multiple data streams that encompass both synchronous and asynchronous collection methods, which is particularly present in data mining and streaming analytics.

 In most monolithic application architectures, statements about the system's behavior are relatively evident as part of the app design.
-However, when the underlying architecture is made up of distributed services, it is harder to track the flow of communication.
-A single task built on dispersed services likely involves multiple layers of communication.
+However, when the underlying architecture consists of distributed services, it becomes more challenging to track the flow of communication.
+A correlation ID or tracing ID, along with centralized logging and tracing frameworks, is essential.
+It can help maintain visibility and accountability across service boundaries.

 Next Steps